You are currently viewing No more laundry: a journey in grief

 Something I hadn’t considered when asking them to clean the garage was a suitcase filled with my brother’s clothes as well as a bag containing the clothes he wore when he was admitted to the hospital.
 We didn’t know when he went in on that Monday that he would never come back home.

-His passing in February 2014 was unexpected, quick, and of course very sad and traumatic.
-The events that occurred after his passing, the memorial service, closing of his affairs, are all a bit of a blur.
+His passing in February 2014 was unexpected, quick, and, of course, very sad and traumatic.
+The events that occurred after his passing, the memorial service, and the closing of his affairs are all a bit of a blur.

-Every once in a while, during these months, the suitcase and plastic bags would catch my eye.
-The laundry needed to be done but I couldn’t face it.
+Every once in a while, the suitcase and plastic bags would catch my eye during these months.
+The laundry needed to be done, but I couldn’t face it.
 The grief I felt was still too intense to face that load of laundry.

 The laundry was still undone

-Bills began pouring in and I began helping with the long process of notifying all creditors he had passed.
-It took a number of phone calls over the course of several months to convince the hospitals and physicians’ offices and labs that he had indeed died.
+Bills began pouring in, and I began helping with the long process of notifying all creditors he had passed.
+It took several phone calls over several months to convince the hospitals and physicians’ offices, and labs that he had indeed died.
 I faxed and re-faxed documents.
 I even faxed his death certificate multiple times as proof of his passing.
 The phone calls, despite our concerted efforts to let everyone know in a timely fashion of his passing, seemed to be unending.
-Finally, the last phone call was made and all notices of collection stopped.
+Finally, the last phone call was made, and all notices of collection were stopped.

 I find it sad that when someone dies that companies are as heartless as they were to us in those days.
 Having to handle all these documents time and again only reminded us that Matthew left us all too soon.